ONSdigital/dp-kafka/README.md

 An uninitialised kafka consumer group will not receive any message.

-When a producer/consumer is successfully initialised, it will close teh channel `Init`.
+When a producer/consumer is successfully initialised, it will close the channel `Init`.
 You can trigger some event on kafka initialisation by waiting for the channel to be closed.
 For example:
 ```
 	go func() {
 		<-channels.Init